-If the mechanisms involved are strong enough, we even obtain the possibility of multiple steady states-across countries, states, cities, and so forth-which, in the cross-section, will display negative relationships between inequality on the one hand, and redistribution (or integration) and social mobility on the other (Bénabou 2000).
-Thus, in addition to what Durlauf and Sheshadri label a "dynamic" Gatsby Curve, we get the familiar cross-sectional one as well.
+If the mechanisms involved are strong enough, we even obtain the possibility of multiple steady-states -across countries, states, cities, etc.- which, in the cross-section, will display negative relationships between inequality on the one hand, redistribution (or integration) and social mobility on the other (Bénabou 2000).
+Thus, in addition to what Durlauf and Sheshadri label a "dynamic" Gatsby curve, we get the familiar cross-sectional one as well.

-Sources of Gatsby Curves: Negative Inequality-Redistribution Mechanisms
+Sources of Gatsby curves: negative inequality-redistribution mechanisms

-1. Endogenous Socioeconomic Stratification.
-This is the channel that Durlauf and Sheshadri emphasize, confronting to modern data some of the key ideas from the literature of the 1990s.
+[1].
+Endogenous socioeconomic stratification.
+This is the channel which Durlauf and Sheshadri emphasize, confronting to modern data some of the key ideas from the literature of the 1990s.
 There are two key ingredients in the model.

 First, some essential inputs into human capital accumulation and transmission are neither privately nor centrally provided, but have the nature of local public goods or externalities.
-These include property-tax-financed primary and secondary education, but also peer effects, local culture and norms (including crime and safety) that differ widely across towns, neighborhoods, and schools-as amply documented in the paper.
-I will also note that, whereas local funding of schools is a key feature of the US system, social spillovers and the residential sorting that comes with them remain highly relevant, even in countries with a national education system-probably now more so than ever.
+These include property-tax financed primary and secondary education, but also peer effects, local culture and norms (including crime and safety) that differ widely across towns, neighborhoods, and schools-as amply documented in the paper.
+I will also note that, whereas local funding of schools is a key feature of the US system, social spillovers and the residential sorting that comes with them remain highly relevant even in countries with a national education system-probably now so more than ever.

-The second key ingredient is that heterogeneous households endogenously sort themselves into communities, school districts, and other "clubs," subject to a trade-off between economies of scale, which favor larger, more integrated groups, and the implicit or explicit sharing of human-capital inputs that occurs within each of them, which the better-off classes seek to avoid.
-As inequality of resources rises due to exogenous shocks, the trade-off shifts toward the second concern, making richer families less willing to pool resources and externalities.
-Communities and schools thus become more segregated, material and social inputs more unequal, thereby magnifying the persistence of background differences so that intergenerational mobility declines.
+The second key ingredient is that heterogeneous households endogenously sort themselves into communities, school districts and other "clubs," subject to a tradeoff between economies of scale, which favor larger, more integrated groups, and the implicit or explicit sharing of human-capital inputs that occurs within each of them, which the better-off classes seek to avoid.
+As inequality of resources rises due to exogenous shocks, the tradeoff shifts toward the second concern, making richer families less willing to pool resources and externalities.
+Communities and schools thus become more segregated, material and social inputs more unequal, thereby magnifying the persistence of background differences, so that intergenerational mobility declines.

-2. Money (or/and Education) Yields Political Influence.
-A second and clearly complementary channel arises from the well-documented fact that wealth, both human and financial, translates into political influence: a person's propensities to turn out at the ballot box, contact their congressman, and, of course, contribute financially to campaigns and causes all rise significantly with their levels of income and education.
-Moving from inputs to outcomes, research in political science (e.g., Bartels 2008; Gilens 2012) confirms that, across a broad range of domains and time periods, US policy changes are much more responsive to the expressed interests of richer constituents than to those of poorer ones (when the two diverge).
+[2].
+Money (or/and education) yields political influence.
+A second and clearly complementary channel arises from the well-documented fact that wealth, both human and financial, translates into political influence: a person's propensities to turn out at the ballot box, contact their Congressman, and of course contribute financially to campaigns and causes all rise significantly with their levels of income and education.
+Moving from inputs to outcomes, research in political science (e.g., Bartels 2008, Gilens 2012) confirms that, across a broad range of domains and time periods, US policy changes are much more responsive to the expressed interests of richer constituents than to those of poorer ones (when the two divergence).